CyberFlameGO/svnpython/Doc/library/decimal.rst

   + 0.1 + 0.1 - 0.3`` is exactly equal to zero.
 In binary floating point, the result
   is :const:`5.5511151231257827e-017`.
 While near to zero, the differences prevent reliable equality testing and differences can accumulate.
-For this reason, decimal is preferred in accounting applications which have strict equality invariants.
+For this reason, decimal would be preferred in accounting applications which have strict equality invariants.

 * The decimal module incorporates a notion of significant places so that ``1.30